The Kocherlball Munich 2026 at the Chinese Tower

 On average, 10,000 people crowd into the location at the Chinaturm at the crack of dawn in good weather and continue the tradition of the Kocherlball, which has existed since 1790, at least once a year.
 Young and old alike have fun here and there is also “folk music” on site.

-The Kocherlball starts at 6:00 in the morning
+The Kocherlball Munich starts at 6:00 am at the Chinese Tower.

 Breakfast at the Chinese Tower at the Kocherball